 — Tim Follet, the vice president of the Brannock Device Company, discussing how he stumbled into his role in a 1998 profile of the company.
 Follett—who was brought in after the company’s founder, Charles Brannock, died in 1993, remains a part of the firm today.
 In recent years, the Brannock Device has maintained its Syracuse, New York, factory presence, but has faced increasing pressure from shoe-measuring devices made in other parts of the world, particularly China.
 The quality focus that goes into the devices—made of metal with a high quality of machining, and produced completely by hand prior to Brannock’s death—means that they cost significantly more than their competition, whether the RITZ Stick or a cut-rate option made without the same level of care.

-The Brannock Device was recently the star of the show during a minor league baseball game
+How the Brannock Device became the star of the show during a minor league baseball game

 It’s not often that the Brannock Device, with its spartan name and oddly specific use case, gets to spread its wings.